jtheisen/moldinium/readme.md

 are deemed irrelevant, one could just create a new container at the time a nested scope is needed, inject new "singletons", and resolve again there.

-Moldinium instead allows to resolve factories that can be used to create subscopes and provide new dependencies for them in a manner that still allows early validation.
+Moldinium instead allows resolving factories that can be used to create subscopes and provide new dependencies for them in a manner that still allows early validation.

 Take the following example: